Drugs With Tirzepatide Linked to Nonarteritic Anterior Ischemic Optic Neuropathy (NAION)

 Besides Mounjaro, as we stated earlier, there is a second GLP-1RA drug that contains the active ingredient tirzepatide, Zepbound.
 That medication is used for obesity and weight loss purposes.
 There is some evidence that the NAION eye side effect may be associated with Zepbound, given that both drugs have the active ingredient tirzepatide.

 Of course, we will continue to monitor relevant medical journals for additional studies concerning the association of NAION with Mounjaro and Zepbound.
-And we will watch for the results of the current FDA investigation, mentioned above, that involves the eye side effect NAION with Mounjaro and Zepbound.
+Further, we await the outcome of that FDA investigation into the eye side effect NAION with Mounjaro and Zepbound.

 Free Case Evaluation for Zepbound or Mounjaro Eye Side Effect NAION